olivershetler/neuroscikit/README.md

 ### Style

 - Generally follow the [PEP 8](https://peps.python.org/pep-0008/) style conventions.
+- Additionally, please name functions and classes in such a way that there are no names that are substrings of other names.
+For example, `get_waveform` and `get_waveform_from_file` are not allowed.
+Instead, use something like `get_waveform` and `waveform_from_file_path`.
+This is to allow global search and replace when changing the name of a function or class.
 - When importing modules:
     - Group all the internal dependencies together at the top under the header "# Internal Dependencies".
     - Group all the external dependencies together below header the internal dependencies.